chantingmammal/emu8bit/README.md

 A (hopefully) cycle-accurate NES emulator.

 This personal project is more of a learning experience than an optimized emulator.
 Includes cycle-accurate emulation of the NES's CPU (a MOS6502 derivative), as well as the NES's PPU (Picture Processing Unit).
-The APU (Audio Processing Unit) is not yet functional.
+The APU DMC is not yet implemented, but the other four channels are functional.

 ## Building

 Builds with CMake.
 Requires OpenGL and SDL.

 ## Usage

 `nesemu --file file.rom`

 ## Controls